megalithic/zk.nvim/README.md

 **NOTE:** This plugin is presently _WIP_

-A lightweight neovim (lua-based) wrapper around [`zk`](https://github.com/mickael-menu/zk).
+A lightweight neovim, _lua-based_ wrapper around [`zk`](https://github.com/mickael-menu/zk).

-The primary goals of this plugin are to provide handy maps, commands, and user-interface elements around the fantastic golang library, [`zk`](https://github.com/mickael-menu/zk).
+The primary goals of this plugin are to provide handy maps, commands, and user-interface elements around the fantastic golang zettelkasten project, [`zk`](https://github.com/mickael-menu/zk).